rakutentech/leofs_docs/getting_started.rst

 Wrap up
 ^^^^^^^

 You now have a working *LeoFS cluster*.
-Make sure to have a look at :ref:`LeoFS installation <leofs-installation-label>`, :ref:`LeoFS Configuration <leofs-configuration-label>` and :ref:`Administration Guide <administration-guide-label>` to learn more about setting up and managing your LeoFS cluster.
+Make sure to have a look at :ref:`LeoFS Installation <leofs-installation-label>`, :ref:`LeoFS Configuration <leofs-configuration-label>` and :ref:`Administration Guide <administration-guide-label>` to learn more about setting up and managing your LeoFS cluster.